Introduction to Guilden Sutton

 teaching and its ambiance.

-Other facilities available in our village include a newsagent/post office, licenced general store, financial advisors, dentist's surgery, two hairdressers and the Bird in Hand public house.
+Other facilities available in our village include a newsagent/post office, general store, beautician, dentist's surgery, two hairdressers and the Bird in Hand public house.

 The Parish Council was established in 1895 by Act of Parliament.
 It is funded by a small precept on the Council Tax, and meets 12 times each year, arranging for a wide range of services to maintain the village's amenity.